Abbilaash/Richie2.com/README.md

 This will be a multi-page site to direct users about me.
 Must be a responsive design that looks great on PC, iPad, and iPhones.
 Project is to design six pages as defined below.

-A menu at the top for the following subsections:
+A menu in the header:
 - About
 - Work
-  - History [LinkedIn]
 - Play
 - Projects
 - Tips [for donations and work payments via Crypto or PayPal]